ikhsannur1996/pentaho-linux-server/README.md

 7. **Disconnecting:**
    - To end the remote session, close the Remote Desktop Connection window or use the session window's close button.

+## Visual Guide
+- For a visual guide, watch this [Connecting to Linux Remote Desktop from Windows using RDP](https://youtu.be/oiNStSYwJv4)

 ## Note
 - Ensure the Linux machine's XRDP service is running and the RDP port is correctly specified in the connection address.